sauce-archives/help/docs/general-reference/settings.md

 - Follow this link and enter a new password.

 <h3 id="team-accounts">Inviting Team Members</h3>
-If you have a Team plan, you will be able to test your companies apps in parallel with other teammates.
-Add and remove team members to your account.
+If you have a Team plan, then you are able to add or remove teammates to your account.
+This means, you will be able to test your apps together with other team members.
+To do that:

 - Open the Team tab.
 - Invite your teammates by adding their email address.